 Drip’s platform is down-to-earth, clutter-free, and visually driven.
 From color-coded actions in our Workflow Builder to our point-and-click Visual Email Builder, everything within Drip’s platform was created to make your online marketing life easier.

-And if you do happen to run into a pickle, shoot us an email or give us a chat—our support team is ready to answer any questions you have 24 hours a day, 7 days a week for anyone with a Basic plan and up.
+And if you do happen to run into a pickle, shoot us an email or give us a chat—our support team is ready to answer any questions you have with live support for anyone with a Basic plan and up.
 We also have an extensive Knowledge Base and a blog written to explain common issues in simple ways.

 Iterable: Overall, Iterable is user-friendly.
 If you’re looking to create workflows, you shouldn’t run into much trouble.
 Large, color-coded nodes are easy to understand and paint a clear picture of exactly where your customers are headed.